 So, Is Diet Soda Bad for You?

-The American Heart Association sums it up perfectly in this FAQ about sugar: “You can drink diet sodas in moderation, but they don’t give you any nutrition and shouldn’t be used to excuse overindulging with other foods.
+The American Heart Association sums it up perfectly: “You can drink diet sodas in moderation, but they don’t give you any nutrition and shouldn’t be used to excuse overindulging with other foods.
 Balance them with plain water and a variety of foods and beverages that are high in nutrients and low in added sugars.”